catketchup/class_rot/README.md

 The isotropic cosmic rotation angle

 (3) A_cb:

-The amplitude of the cosmic rotation power spectrum.
+The amplitude of the scale-invariant Gaussian random cosmic rotation power spectrum.

 ## Cite us
 If you use our code in a published work, please cite our paper: